Ecosystem relaunchNovus Stream Solutions

 Why a portfolio instead of one product

-A reasonable question is why run three different things instead of pouring everything into one.
+A reasonable question is why run two different things instead of pouring everything into one.
 The answer is the operating model again: building small, cheap-to-run products and keeping the ones that earn their place is a fundamentally different strategy from betting everything on a single large product.
 A portfolio spreads risk, lets each product be exactly what it should be without compromise, and means a shelved idea is a contained experiment rather than a catastrophe.
 It also lets the same disciplines — test, ship, measure, keep or kill — be exercised repeatedly, so the operation gets better at the meta-skill of building things people actually want.

 The portfolio approach only works if the marginal cost of each additional product is low, which loops back to the structural constraint: everything has to run cheaply at idle.
 Because the software pushes compute to the device and the content is built as code, adding another tool or another hundred articles does not add a proportional running cost.
 That is what makes a portfolio sustainable for a small operation — the costs do not scale linearly with the number of things you maintain.
 One big product would concentrate both the upside and the fragility; a portfolio of lean ones trades a little focus for a lot of resilience, which is the right trade for how Novus is built.